Ethiopia lifts state of emergency early, citing calming war

 Tuesday's vote by lawmakers came after Ethiopia’s Council of Ministers, chaired by Prime Minister Abiy Ahmed, decided on Jan.
-26 to end the state of emergency early, citing recent developments in the conflict.
+26 to end the state of emergency originally imposed for six months, citing recent developments in the conflict.

 Thousands of mainly ethnic Tigrayans were detained under the state of emergency, according to witnesses, lawyers and human rights groups.
 Many were released after December's shift in the war.